Canal Boat Hire Location

-Midland Mallard Boat Hire are located at the Bosworth Marina, Carlton Rd, Market Bosworth, Nuneaton.
-CV13 6PG, Situated in the beautiful town of Market Bosworth the final battle scene for King Richard III, the last of the Plantagenet kings.
+Midland Mallard Canal Boat Hire location is at Bosworth Marina, Carlton Rd, Market Bosworth, Nuneaton.
+CV13 6PG.
+Situated in the beautiful town of Market Bosworth the final battle scene for King Richard III, the last of the Plantagenet kings.

 The surrounding area of Market Bosworth is a SSSI site of special scientific interest with many plant and animal species present.

 From the M1 Services at Leicester Forest East Take Baines Lane North and head towards Hinckley Rd/ the A47.

 - Head west on Hinckley Road A47 for about two miles towards Grange Ave.

 - Turn right near the ESSO garage onto Leicester Lane / B582.